 Menu Item Description Software Player Links the Software Player to the Playlist Panel.
-See section "Assigning a Player Channel or the Software Player" on page 24 and section "Software Player".
+See section "Assigning a Player" on page 26 and section "Software Player" in the General Functions user manual.
 2ND Controller Passes the control of the player on to the secondary controller, if any.
-See section "Controlling the Player from a Secondary Controller" on page 28.
+See section "Controlling the Player from a Secondary Controller" on page 31.
 Mode Allows the users to choose the operation mode of the selected player channel.
 A sub-menu provides two options: 1PGM, PGM/PRV.
-See section "Channel Mode for Playout with Transition Effects" on page 29.
+See section "Playing a Series of Clips or a Playlist" on page 32.
+ON AIR Sets the player channel to ON AIR Status.
+See section "Enabling the On-Air Feature" on page 30.
+Set Channel to IDLE Sets the channel to IDLE and unloads the playlist.
+The E/E and the Recue buttons remain available.